gandhis1/mbs-analytics/README.md

 This is a work-in-progress, and many things have yet to be implemented.
 Basic amortization and CPR/CDR assumptions have been implemented, as well as basic prepay penalty calculations.

-- Create C# wrapper for DLL library
+- Create C# wrapper for DLL library + marshal a struct type storing cashflows returned from C++ layer
 - Calculate periodic + cumulative VPRs/CDRs during projection
 - Delinquency and advancing
     - Calculate non-performing fraction (perhaps overlap with defaulted fraction)